-During the construction and operation of a net zero energy building, additional modeling will provide ENERGY Net Zero Construction Elements for Existing Buildings insight into the building's expected performance.
-These models could be for the 100% asdesigned drawings, impacts of design modifications, as-built drawings, and post-occupancy calibrated energy models.
+During the construction and operation of a net zero energy building, additional modeling will provide insight into the building's expected performance.
+These models could present the 100% as-designed drawings, ENERGY Net Zero Construction Elements for New Buildings impacts of design modifications, as-built drawings, and post-occupancy calibrated energy models.